Rob McElhenney

-Robert McElhenney III (/'mækəlhɛni/ MAK-əl-hen-ee; born April 14, 1977), also known professionally as Rob Mac, is an American actor, screenwriter, producer, and businessman.
+Robert Dale McElhenney III (/'mækəlhɛni/ MAK-əl-hen-ee; born April 14, 1977), also known professionally as Rob Mac, (Note: In June 2025, McElhenney filed to legally change his name to "Rob Mac".
+He has since been credited mainly as Rob Mac on television.) is an American actor, comedian, screenwriter, producer, director, and businessman.
 He is best known for his role as Mac on the FX/FXX comedy series It's Always Sunny in Philadelphia (2005–present), a show he created and co-developed with Charlie Day and Glenn Howerton and on which he continues to serve as an executive producer and writer.
 He is also known for playing Ian Grimm on the Apple TV+ comedy series Mythic Quest (2020–2025), which he co-created with Day and Megan Ganz as executive producers.

-In September 2020, Mac became the co-owner of the Welsh football club Wrexham A.F.C. with Ryan Reynolds; this was covered in the FX sports documentary series Welcome to Wrexham (2022–present), for which he won an Emmy Award as one of the executive producers.
+In September 2020, McElhenney became the co-owner of the Welsh football club Wrexham A.F.C. with Ryan Reynolds; this has been covered in the FX sports documentary series Welcome to Wrexham (2022–present), for which he won two Primetime Emmy Awards for Outstanding Unstructured Reality Program as one of the executive producers.

-In 2025, Mac filed documents in Los Angeles to change his name to Rob Mac.

 Early life

-Robert McElhenney III was born in Philadelphia, Pennsylvania, on April 14, 1977.
-Both of Mac's parents were of Irish descent.
+Robert Dale McElhenney III was born in Philadelphia, Pennsylvania, on April 14, 1977.
+Both of McElhenney's parents were of Irish descent.
 He was raised Catholic.
 Through his father, he is a cousin of Olympic rower Marcus McElhenney.
-When he was eight years old, his parents divorced after his mother came out as a lesbian.
-He and his two younger brothers were primarily raised by their father, though their parents remained close after the divorce.
-His two brothers are gay, and he describes himself as having "always been part of the gay community".
-Through his father's subsequent marriage, he also has a half-sister and step-brother.
+When he was eight years old, his parents divorced after his mother came out as a lesbian, though his parents remained close after the divorce.
+He has two full siblings: his sister, Katie McElhenney, and his brother, Patrick McElhenney, as well as a half-sister and half-brother through his father's subsequent marriage.
+His two brothers are gay, he was "partly raised by two women," and therefore describes himself as having "always been part of the gay community".

-Mac attended Waldron Mercy Academy and St. Joseph's Preparatory School in Philadelphia.
+McElhenney attended Waldron Mercy Academy and St. Joseph's Preparatory School in Philadelphia.
 He later briefly attended Temple University and then temporarily lived on the Fordham University campus with friends, but chose not to enroll.